Sonnet 165

 The line approaching like some fierce dragoons,

-Imposing specters of the strife to come;
+Grim specters of the strife that surely comes.

-But you now gone, I welcome frenzied might;
+But you are gone—I welcome frenzied might;

-And love bereft, I meet my Waterloo,
+Then love bereft, I meet my Waterloo—

 With my last breaths still singing songs of you.